Musar98/WuffWau/README.md

 ### Additional information
 The projects dependencies and packaging is managed with poetry (https://python-poetry.org)

-The minimum required version of python to run the script is python 3.10 (defined in src/pyproject.toml)
+The minimum required version of python to run the script is python 3.10 (defined in pyproject.toml)